-visitor experience » newport
+visitor experience » newport town map

 Visit newport. an historic shropshire market town

 Newport is a beautiful historic market town and an ideal place to visit or use as your base as you explore the many surrounding villages, hamlets or picturesque Shropshire Countryside.

 Within the town's boundaries, you'll be spoilt by historical buildings, landmarks, fantastic independent shops and boutiques, traditional pubs, cafes and more.

 discover our historic landmarks

 At the heart of Newport since the 12th Century is St Nicholas Church.
 The church has gone through many changes through the ages, which together with various carvings and beautiful stained windows, offer a fascinating glimpse into town history for the passing visitor.
 The church is open seven days a week between the hours of 11am and 3pm.
 Their website offers dates and times of upcoming church events.

 In the centre of Newport itself discover the Listed Market Hall building, built in 1860 after an Act of 1858 allowed for a new Market Hall and Indoor Market to be built.
 The indoor market took over from the Buttercross covered market, which stood where the Pulestone Cross stands today.
 The original Buttercross offered the people of Newport eggs and butter.
 Today's indoor market traders offer a much broader range of produce and products, as can be experienced by visiting them on a Friday or Saturday.

 The town map below, shows the locations of the official town car parks, which are all free.
 You'll also find locations for Banks, Newport Library, the Post Office, Bus Stops, Free Wi-Fi hotspots, Places of Worship, Newport Cemetery and local surgeries.
 Click any icon to reveal it's title.